bolotnikov/gamedevland/src/content/games/fish-sort.md

 ## About the game

-Fish Sort is a calm underwater sorting puzzle built around planning, pattern recognition, and satisfying chain reactions.
-The player moves colorful fish between seaweed lines and brings matching species together until the whole board is cleared.
+Fish Sort is an underwater sorting puzzle with level-based boards and three optional boosters.

 ## How it plays

-Only compatible groups can be moved onto each other.
-Once a line is filled with fish of the same type, they swim away and the line disappears.
-There is no timer, so each layout can be solved at the player's own pace.
-Undo, Add Line, and Shuffle boosters provide a way forward when the board gets tight.

-## My role

-I created and developed the game end to end: core sorting rules, level flow, boosters, animations, responsive layouts, custom engine integration, audio, and the production web build.
+Move the top group of fish between seaweed lines and collect matching fish on the same line.
+A completed group swims away; Undo, Add Line, and Shuffle can help when no useful move remains.

 ## Technical highlights

-The game is written in TypeScript and rendered with PixiJS.
-GSAP drives fish movement and interface animation, Pixi Filters provides selection and highlight effects, and Howler.js powers the audio backend.
-Vite produces the web builds, while the custom engine owns scenes, layouts, input, assets, tween lifecycles, persistence, and platform integration.

-## Responsive across devices

-Fish Sort supports landscape and portrait play with dedicated layout compositions for each orientation.
-The canvas, gameplay area, controls, and visual scale adapt to desktop, phone, and tablet viewports while preserving the puzzle state.
+- Portrait and landscape layouts share the same puzzle state.
+- Move history supports deterministic undo.